-120 Comparative Politics (4) Gateway to the major in political science.
+POSC 120 Comparative Politics (4) Gateway to the major in political science.
 Comparative analysis of political institutions and processes in selected industrial, developing and socialist countries, in terms of contrasting ideologies, parties, elites, and economies.

-130g Law, Politics and Public Policy (4) Interaction between law and politics; overview of the American legal system; value conflicts and public policy questions which arise within it.
+POSC 130g Law, Politics and Public Policy (4) Interaction between law and politics; overview of the American legal system; value conflicts and public policy questions which arise within it.
 Concurrent enrollment: WRIT 140.

-165g Modern Times (4) Explores the current major social and political issues that confront scholars, leaders, and citizens in today's modern world.
+POSC 165g Modern Times (4) Explores the current major social and political issues that confront scholars, leaders, and citizens in today's modern world.
 Concurrent enrollment: WRIT 140.

-190ab Politics and Society (4-4) a: Honors seminar for freshmen and sophomores. b: Continuation of work begun in first semester.
+POSC 190ab Politics and Society (4-4)

+a: Honors seminar for freshmen and sophomores. b: Continuation of work begun in first semester.
 Open only to freshman and sophomore Political Science majors only.

-201x Law and Politics: Electing a President (4) (Enroll in LAW 201x)
+POSC 201x Law and Politics: Electing a President (4) (Enroll in LAW 201x)

-210gm Social Issues in Gender (4) (Enroll in SWMS 210gm)
+POSC 210gm Social Issues in Gender (4) (Enroll in SWMS 210gm)

-220g Critical Issues in American Politics (4) Examination of enduring political issues, as well as the political processes and institutions.
+POSC 220g Critical Issues in American Politics (4) Examination of enduring political issues, as well as the political processes and institutions.
 Concurrent enrollment: WRIT 140.

-250 Critical Issues in Comparative Politics (4)

-Critical analysis of major issues in comparative politics such as dependency, crises in political legitimacy, political violence and terrorism, political corruption, genocide, and comparative revolutions.
+POSC 250 Critical Issues in Comparative Politics (4) Critical analysis of major issues in comparative politics such as dependency, crises in political legitimacy, political violence and terrorism, political corruption, genocide, and comparative revolutions.

-255g Cultures, Civilizations and Ethnicities in World Politics (4) Theories and case studies of conflict and coexistence between cultures, civilizations and ethnic groups in the context of the countervailing force of Western socio-economic globalization.
+POSC 255g Cultures, Civilizations and Ethnicities in World Politics (4) Theories and case studies of conflict and coexistence between cultures, civilizations and ethnic groups in the context of the countervailing force of Western socio-economic globalization.

-260 Global Ethnic Politics (4) A comparative analysis of multi-ethnic societies through case studies of inter-ethnic conflict and coexistence, conflict resolution, prevention of genocide and defense of human rights.
+POSC 260 Global Ethnic Politics (4) A comparative analysis of multi-ethnic societies through case studies of inter-ethnic conflict and coexistence, conflict resolution, prevention of genocide and defense of human rights.

-300 Principles, Institutions, and Great Issues of American Democracy (4) Underlying principles of American democracy; major issues of contemporary public policy in national and state institutions.
+POSC 300 Principles, Institutions, and Great Issues of American Democracy (4) Underlying principles of American democracy; major issues of contemporary public policy in national and state institutions.

-311 Political Analysis (4) Methodological and theoretical problems of micro-analytic studies in political science.
+POSC 311 Political Analysis (4) Methodological and theoretical problems of micro-analytic studies in political science.
 Techniques of data collection and assimilation.

-315 Regulation of Elections and Political Finance (4) The role money plays in elections and public decisions: disclosure requirements, limits on campaign contributions and expenditures, regulation of radio/television time, tax incentives, public funding.
+POSC 315 Regulation of Elections and Political Finance (4) The role money plays in elections and public decisions: disclosure requirements, limits on campaign contributions and expenditures, regulation of radio/television time, tax incentives, public funding.

-320 Urban Politics (4) Evolution of contemporary institutions; differing views of community power; major policies; state and federal relations to local governments; metropolitan community problems.
+POSC 320 Urban Politics (4) Evolution of contemporary institutions; differing views of community power; major policies; state and federal relations to local governments; metropolitan community problems.

-321 Urban Political Problems (4) Social problems and governmental policy in the urban environment, emphasizing such problem areas as education, environment, race, police and the system of criminal justice, and poverty.
+POSC 321 Urban Political Problems (4)

+Social problems and governmental policy in the urban environment, emphasizing such problem areas as education, environment, race, police and the system of criminal justice, and poverty.

-322 Social Construction of Race and Citizenship (4, FaSp) (Enroll in AMST 320)
+POSC 322 Social Construction of Race and Citizenship (4, FaSp) (Enroll in AMST 320)

-325 State Politics (4) American state politics from a comparative perspective.
+POSC 323 Applied Politics: Civic Engagement and Leadership (4, Sp) Provides students with the knowledge and skills necessary to become active in politics based on understanding the history, theory, and practices of public participation.
+POSC 325 State Politics (4) American state politics from a comparative perspective.
 Examines political processes, differing policy outcomes and the impact of social change on system performance.

-328 Asian American Politics (4, FaSp) Examines political attitudes, behavior and participation of Asian Americans in diverse U.S. society.
+POSC 328 Asian American Politics (4, FaSp) Examines political attitudes, behavior and participation of Asian Americans in diverse U.S. society.

-333m Stigma and Society: Physical Disability in America (4) Political activity involving disabled persons; development of public policy regarding disabled citizens.
+POSC 333m Stigma and Society: Physical Disability in America (4) Political activity involving disabled persons; development of public policy regarding disabled citizens.
 (Duplicates credit in former POSC 233.)

-334 Interest Groups and Elite Behavior (4)

-Introduction to interest group and elite views of the American system, including recent interest group theory and findings and the general critiques of power distribution in American society.
+POSC 334 Interest Groups and Elite Behavior (4) Introduction to interest group and elite views of the American system, including recent interest group theory and findings and the general critiques of power distribution in American society.